-- BE SAFE...
-BE RESPECTFUL...
-BE RESPONSIBLE - 1.
-Keep hands, feet, and objects to yourself. - 2.
-Follow directions from all teachers and staff members the first time they are given. - 3.
-Always walk.
-Do not run. - 4.
-Use school appropriate language. - 5.
-Speak respectfully to others at all times. - 6.
-Bullying has no place in our school. - C. All students are expected to behave in an acceptable and responsible manner while at school, on field trips, riding school buses, on the playground, and in other school related situations.
-Good behavior, courtesy and cooperation are essential for learning. - D. The following is offered as a guide to acceptable student behavior: - i.
-All students shall be responsible for their learning experiences, including responsiveness to lessons and completion of assignments.
+- B. Students must reflect about their behavior and learn ways of improving or preventing inappropriate behaviors.
+Parents are an important part of the Hancock Team, and they can assist by ensuring the learning of proper behavior, respect and responsibility.
+It is a continuing learning process.
+What a child learns at home can and will be carried into school.
+The following School Wide Rules are to be used and referred to frequently. - i.
+SCHOOLWIDE EXPECTATIONS: - BE RESPECTFUL...
+BE RESPONSIBLE...BE READY...BE SAFE - 1.
+All students are expected to behave in an acceptable and responsible manner while at school, on field trips, riding school buses, on the playground, and in other school related situations.
+Good behavior, courtesy and cooperation are essential for learning. - 2.
+LaBrum is a recognized PBIS (positive behavior interventions and supports) school and students are expected to follow the behaviors as outlined in the PBIS Behavior matrix. - C. The following is offered as a guide to acceptable student behavior: - i.
+All students shall be responsible for their learning experiences, including responsiveness to lessons and completion of assignments. - ii.

-- ii.
 Respect for adults, fellow students, school regulations and property, and personal belongings shall be observed. - iii.
 All students are expected to be cooperative, polite, and demonstrate fair play while in school and attending school-related activities. - iv.
 Self-control and good citizenship are expected for all students. - v.
 Proper and appropriate language shall be used at all times. - vi.
 Appropriate grooming and personal appearance are the responsibility of the student. - vii.
 All students are expected to be prepared for class and arrive on time according to the schedules set by the school. - viii.
 Good table manners and appropriate cafetorium behavior are expected of all students. - ix.
 All students are requested to walk (not run) while in the school building and on their way to and from the schoolyard. - x.
 Absolute obedience for fire drills and other drills/emergency procedures is required of all students. - xi.
 All students are expected to keep the school building and grounds clean and neat.
 Dispose of waste paper and trash in the proper receptacles. - xii.
 All students are to observe acceptable audience behavior while participating in large group activities. - xiii.
 All students are to follow routine lines of communication.
 Student concerns should be directed to the person (teacher or aide) on duty or responsible for the group or activity.
 If the teacher or aide is not available, report concerns to the Dean, School Counselor or the Main Office. - xiv.
 Possession of Weapons Pennsylvania Act 26 State that no weapons are permitted in school.
 Students who bring weapons to school can be expelled.
 Tools, razors, pocket knives, etc. can be considered weapons.

-E. Virtual Learning Expectations
+D. Virtual Learning Expectations (as needed)